How do I book a tattoo with you?

 How do you make the white mandalas in the sky?

 I always draw them out on a separate piece of paper first, using a compass, protractor, and ruler for a symmetrical design.
 I then use white transfer paper to lightly transfer the design onto the paintings, using scrap paper to mask out any areas I don’t want the mandala to go over.
-Finally I go over the light transfer lines with a white gel pen.
+Finally I go over the light transfer lines with a white gel pen or paint pen.

 How do you make your lines so straight?

 Lots of practice!
 I do use a ruler, but usually not for the final inked lines.
 I make very light guide lines in pencil with the ruler, then follow these when making the final lines in pen.
 This ensures the lines are mostly straight while still keeping the character, energy, and texture of freehanded lines.